The Glycemic Index

 The higher a food's glycemic index number, the faster our blood sugar levels will tend to rise after we eat it.
 Why is this bad?
 Sugary foods, such as candy and soda (ranked high on the GI), make your blood sugar rise quickly to a high point.
 That blood sugar level won't stay high for long, though, and you'll experience a "crash" feeling when it drops again.

 Low-glycemic foods raise your blood sugar slowly and moderately, helping to keep your blood sugar more stable so you won't get that crash.
-Making yourself aware of what glycemic index the food your eating has can help you control your blood sugar levels, and possibly prevent heart disease, insulin resistance and type-2 diabetes, certain cancers, improve cholesterol levels, and achieve or maintain a healthy weight.
+Making yourself aware of what glycemic index the food your eating has can help you control your blood sugar levels, and possibly prevent heart disease, certain cancers, improve cholesterol levels, and achieve or maintain a healthy weight.
 Here’s a more detailed look at the Glycemic Index (GI):

 What types of food does the glycemic index apply to?